 HARRY POTTER FUNKO

-This was my second favorite area to explore.
-I admit, I was borderline star struck when I saw Harry, Hermoine, and Ron.
-My husband and I binge watched all the Harry Potter movies before our big Universal Studios trip a few months ago.
+My husband and I binge-watched all the Harry Potter movies before our big Universal Studios trip a few months ago.
 It was the first time I’d seen them and Hogsmeade sucked me in!

-Wetmore Forest is an original line designed by Funko.
-They even created a desktop game featuring these lovable creatures.
-It’s quite a large section filled with plush creatures, vinyl figures, clothing and more.
+It’s quite a large section filled with plush creatures, vinyl figures, clothing, and more exclusives.

 CUSTOM FUNKO POP AT POP!
 FACTORY